A single injection of our Ebola vaccine provided 100% protection for mice exposed to Ebola virus.

-FlowVax Ebola & Marburg Vaccine Development is funded by the United States Department of Defense Chemical and Biological Defense Program.
+FlowVax Marburg Vaccine Development has been funded by the United States Department of Defense Chemical and Biological Defense Program.

 - Under Development, FDA Approval Required.